scosman/betakit/README.md

 To install the widget, paste the code block below into your marketing website.

-IMPORTANT: be sure to set YOUR\_HEROKU\_APP in the code you copy and paste to the app you created in step 2.
+IMPORTANT: be sure to set YOUR\_HEROKU\_APP in the code you copy and paste to the app you created in step 2 (3 places in total).

 ```html
     <link href="http://YOUR_HEROKU_APP.herokuapp.com/client/betakit.css" rel="stylesheet" type="text/css">